-When you understand your child's report card, you'll find a powerful tool that can help you support your child at school and at home.
+When you understand your child's grade report, you'll find a powerful tool that can help you support your child at school and at home.
 There are two types of report cards used in our district.
-Standards-based report cards are used for students in kindergarten through fourth grade, and traditional format report cards are used to report progress of students beginning in fifth grade until graduation.
+Standards-based grade reports are used for students in kindergarten through fourth grade, and traditional format grade reports are used to report progress of students beginning in fifth grade until graduation.

-First-quarter report cards are shared at parent-teacher conferences in October.
-Report cards for the other grading periods are sent home in backpacks or provided online, depending on the grade level.
+First-quarter grade reports are shared at parent-teacher conferences in October.
+Grade reports for the other grading periods are provided online, through the PowerSchool parent portal.

-A traditional style of report card is used to report progress of students beginning in fifth grade.
-These report cards include grades of A, B, C, D and F. They also include attendance and absence information, as well as the GPA, or grade point average.
+A traditional style of grade report is used to show progress of students beginning in fifth grade and are listed by subject area.
+These grade reports include grades of A, B, C, D and F. They also include attendance and absence information, as well as the GPA, or grade point average.